World Heritage Photos

 10. Archaeological Site of Mycenae - Archaeological Site of Mycenae: The walled enclosure contains six shaft graves, where nineteen bodies were buried.
 The shaft...

 Archaeological Site of Mycenae: The walled enclosure contains six shaft graves, where nineteen bodies were buried.
 The shaft graves were excavated by Heinrich Schliemann in 1876.
-Among the found objects were gold death masks, one of the masks became known as the 'Death Mask of Agamemnon', it adorned one of the bodies in the shaft graves.
-The mask is one of the most famous artifacts from the Greek Bronze Age,Mycenae dates from 1700 BC to 1100 BC.
+Among the found objects were gold death masks, one of the masks became known as the 'Death Mask of Agamemnon', the mask adorned one of the bodies in Grave V, one of the royal shaft graves.
+It is one of the five discovered masks in Mycenae.
+The 'Death Mask of Agamemnon' is one of the most famous artifacts from the Greek Bronze Age.
+Mycenae dates from 1700 BC to 1100 BC.

 11. Archaeological Site of Mycenae - Archaeological Site of Mycenae: The gold 'Death Mask of Agamemnon', King of Mycenae, is one of the great artifacts from the...

 12. Archaeological Site of Mycenae - Mycenae dominated the Peloponnese, a peninsula in southern Greece.
-The citadel of Mycenae was a military stronghold.
+The Citadel of Mycenae was a military stronghold.
 Just like Tiryns,...